elkhorn360/ngx-image-viewer/README.md

 By default, the image viewer will fill its container.
 If you wish to restrict the size, simply place it within a div, and set the size constraints on the div.

-If you want to use the standard icons, you will also need to install `font-awesome`
+If you want to use the standard icons of LacunaImageViewer, you will also need to install `@angular/cdk` and `@angular/material`, and set up your styles file to use Angular Material as well.

 ```
+npm install --save @angular/cdk
-npm install --save font-awesome
+npm install --save @angular/material
 ```

 Otherwise, you will need to use the configuration to set different icon classes.